Rakesh5673/Online-Book-Store_SQL-and-Power-BI/README.md

-# 📚 Online Book Store SQL Project
+# 📚 Online Book Store SQL and Power BI Project

 ## 📖 About
 This project is a sample **Online Book Store Database** designed to practice SQL concepts.